-Tillandsia stricta is an evergreen, clump-forming, short-stemmed, perennial with leaves arranged into thick rosettes that grows epiphytically.
-It is a medium size species up to 4 inches (10 cm) across and up to 8 inches (20 cm) high.
-The leaves are recurved and covered with a kind of frost like scales, lanceolate, pointed, longer than the scape and grows a bright red or bright rose spike with bright blue flowers.
+Tillandsia stricta is an evergreen clump-forming perennial with leaves arranged into thick, short-stemmed rosettes that grow epiphytically.
+It is a medium-sized species that grows up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
+Leaves are recurved and covered with frost-like scales, lanceolate, pointed, longer than the scape, and grow a bright red or bright rose spike with bright blue flowers.
 The spike is first held upright but then droops as it lengthens.

 How to Grow and Care